Volkswagen investment vaults Argo into top ranks of self-driving firms

 The Ford-VW partnership with Argo could help accelerate the deployment timetables of the two automakers who plan to put autonomous vehicles into operation in 2021.

-Argo has been overlooked as Waymo, Alphabet Inc’s self-driving subsidiary, has deployed its robo-vans, and General Motors Co’s Cruise Automation unit has raked in billions of dollars in investments.
+Argo has been overlooked as Waymo, Alphabet Inc’s (GOOGL.O) self-driving subsidiary, has deployed its robo-vans, and General Motors Co’s (GM.N) Cruise Automation unit has raked in billions of dollars in investments.

 With VW, the world’s biggest automaker by sales volume last year, Argo is now aligned with a partner with substantial scale and resources.
 VW also has a broader product portfolio that includes heavy trucks and off-road equipment that could be automated with Argo’s help.